dbb/suq/README.md

     %
 ```

-The default value of all aforementioned ENV variables is undefined.
+The default value of all aforementioned ENV variables is `undefined`.
 Setting a

-value to '' or 0 will cause it to be ignored (i.e. return it to the default
+value to `''` or `0` will cause it to be ignored (i.e. return it to the default

 value) except for `SUQ_USER`, which is treated as a string.
 To reset it: